RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_PeptideInternalHbondsFilter_type.md

 -   **exclusion_distance**: Hydrogen bonds between residues that are N positions apart in terms of covalent connectivity will not be counted if this is set higher than 0.
 Set to 1 by default to exclude hydrogen bonds between neighbouring residues.
 -   **hbond_energy_cutoff**: The maximum energy of a hydrogen bond, if that hydrogen bond is to be counted.
 Defaults to -0.25
 -   **scorefxn**: The scorefunction to use for computing hydrogen bonds.
 If not provided, the default scoring function is used.
 -   **residue_selector**: An optional residue selector that selects the peptide.
 If provided, hydrogen bonds within this selection will be counted.
 If not, the entire pose will be considered.
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.
 -   **hbond_cutoff**: The threshold number of internal hydrogen bonds, below which the filter fails.
 Defaults to 1.
 -   **confidence**: Probability that the pose will be filtered out if it does not pass this Filter